Escaping the curse of dimensionality in Bayesian model based clustering: Introduction

-{A key question is whether it is possible to define models that can circumvent this pitfall?
-Based on carefully examining the proof of our main theorem, we conjecture that the answer is yes if clustering is conducted on the level of low-dimensional latent variables $\eta_i$ underlying $y_i$.
-With this thought in mind, we introduce a novel notion of a {\em Bayesian oracle for clustering}.
-The oracle has knowledge of the latent $\eta_i$s and defines a Bayesian mixture model for clustering based on the $\eta_i$s; the resulting oracle clustering posterior is free of the curse of dimensionality.
-We can then turn the curse into a blessing if the model structure is carefully chosen so that as $p \to \infty$, $y_i$ contains more and more information about $\eta_i$, causing the true posterior to converge to the oracle.
-We propose a particular LAtent Mixtures for Bayesian (Lamb) clustering model structure, which can be shown to satisfy the oracle property and additionally leads to straightforward computation.}
+A key question is whether it is possible to define models that can circumvent this pitfall?
+We show that the answer is yes if clustering is conducted on the level of low-dimensional latent variables $\eta_i$ underlying $y_i$.
+When the dimension of $\eta_i$ is small relative to $p$, $y_i$ provides abundant information about the lower-dimensional $\eta_i$ even in low signal-to-noise settings in which each individual $y_{ij}$ contributes very little information on its own.
+Hence, the curse of dimensionality can be turned into a blessing.
+This motivates a novel notion of a Bayesian oracle for clustering.
+The oracle has knowledge of the latent $\eta_i$s and defines a Bayesian mixture model for clustering based on the $\eta_i$s; the resulting oracle clustering posterior is thus free of the curse of dimensionality.
+We propose a particular latent mixture model structure, which can be shown to satisfy this oracle property and additionally leads to straightforward computation.